frankie567/remote-desktop-control/README.md

 # remote-desktop-control

 A websocket-based approach to control a desktop application through the web.
-More information and insights on the [related Medium post]().
+More information and insights on the [related Medium post](https://medium.com/@fvoron/control-a-desktop-app-through-web-with-websockets-41626d949e3b).

 ## Try it yourself

+At least Python 3.6 is required.

 Clone the repository and install the Python dependencies: